About Mr Noorani

 Qualifying from the Imperial College School of Medicine (London) in 2000, Mr Noorani completed his orthopaedic and trauma training on the prestigious Royal London Hospital rotation together with 16 months’ training at the Royal National Orthopaedic Hospital, Stanmore with the Shoulder and Elbow Service and the Peripheral Nerve Injury Unit.
 He undertook further specialist fellowship training in shoulder, elbow and upper limb surgery at the globally renowned Upper Limb fellowship programme at The Royal Liverpool Hospital.
 He became a Fellow of the Royal College of Surgeons (FRCS Trauma & Orth) in 2009.

 Mr Noorani works at St Bartholomew’s and The Royal London Hospital, a tertiary referral centre for complex upper limb patients and the biggest trauma centre in Europe.
-He is Medical Director and Director of Global Strategy for Orthopaedic Specialists; President and Director of Global Strategy for The Harley Street Specialist Hospital and Co-Founder of The Regenerative Clinic.
+He is Medical Director and Chairman for Orthopaedic Specialists and President and Chairman for The Harley Street Specialist Hospital.

 He is also a shoulder surgeon at the London Institute for Sports Exercise and Health (ISEH), the UK’s only International Olympic Committee (IOC) recognised centre.
 He is also the upper limb lead for the Sports Injury Clinic at OS clinic; a shoulder, elbow and upper limb surgeon at the BMI London Independent Hospital, The Wellington Hospital, The Princess Grace Hospital and The London Clinic.